A Maximum Theorem for Incomplete Preferences: Introduction

 \begin{MaxTh} Let $X$ and $\Theta$ be topological spaces; let $u: X \times \Theta \to \mathbb{R}$ be a continuous function; let $K : \Theta \rightrightarrows X$ be a continuous and compact-valued correspondence.
 Then, the correspondence $M:\Theta \rightrightarrows X$ defined by setting $M(\theta):=\arg\max_{x \in K(\theta)}u(x,\theta)$ for each $\theta \in \Theta$ is upper hemicontinuous and compact-valued. \end{MaxTh}

 This result can be easily modified to dispense with utility functions and deal directly with complete (continuous) preferences and also with incomplete preferences with open asymmetric parts (see \citet*{Walker1979}).
-However, to the best of our knowledge, none of the existing generalizations of the Maximum Theorem applies to some of the most standard types of incomplete preferences such as Pareto orderings based on continuous utility functions, preferences over lotteries admitting an expected multi-utility representation as in \citet*{Dubra2004}, or ordinal preferences possessing a continuous multi-utility representation studied by \citet*{Evren2011}.
+However, to the best of our knowledge, none of the existing generalizations of the Maximum Theorem applies to the most prominent types of incomplete preferences such as Pareto orderings, preferences over lotteries admitting an expected multi-utility representation as in \citet*{Dubra2004}, or ordinal preferences possessing a multi-utility representation as in \citet*{Evren2011}.

-The following example shows that obtaining a maximum theorem that covers these types of preferences requires additional conditions:
+This is unfortunate for at least two reasons.
+First, completeness is not a mere technical assumption but one with significant behavioral implications.
+As a simple example, suppose that Ann is a consumer who has (monotone) preferences over two goods and chooses bundles $(1,0)$ and $(0,1)$ when prices are equal.
+Consider a 50\% increase in the price of good 2.
+If Ann's preferences are complete, her observed choices imply that Ann must be indifferent between $(1,0)$ and $(0,1)$ and, as a result, we would expect her to choose $(1,0)$ always at the new prices.
+Without completeness, however, Ann need not be indifferent between $(1,0)$ and $(0,1)$ and we can rationalize additional choices, such as $(0,0.5)$.
+It follows that, for certain applications, allowing for incomplete preferences might be necessary to accommodate the empirical evidence.

+Second, completeness is generally hard to defend on normative grounds, particularly when modeling decisions under uncertainty,\footnote{The main argument supporting the widespread adoption of the completeness axiom seems to be tractability. von Neumann and Morgestern themselves stated that: ``\textit{We have conceded that one may doubt whether a person can always decide which of two alternatives (...) he prefers. (...)
+If the general comparability assumption is not made, (...) a mathematical theory is still possible.
+It leads to what may be described as a many-dimensional vector concept of utility.
+This is a more complicated and less satisfactory set-up, but we do not propose to treat it systematically at this time.}'', \citet*{vNM1953}, p.
+28-29.} and often fails for theoretical reasons in social choice contexts.

+Although obtaining a maximum theorem for incomplete preference is desirable, the following example shows that it is not a trivial task: